 Longnor’s EYFS Implementation

-Our curriculum follows the Early Years Statutory Framework for the Early years Foundation Stage.
+Our curriculum follows the https://assets.publishing.service.gov.uk/media/68c024cb8c6d992f23edd79c/Early_years_foundation_stage_statutory_framework_-_for_group_and_school-based_providers.pdf.pdf Early years Foundation Stage.
 This document specifies the requirements for learning and development in the EYFS and provides the prime and specific areas of learning we must cover in our curriculum.
 We also use Development Matters to support the delivery of the curriculum.

 The prime areas: